hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Lua Cloud Code.md

 We expect you to have followed the Cloud Code getting started [tutorial](/Getting Started/Using Cloud Code/README.md).

-This tutorial will demonstrate saving and loading persistent data against players, specifically the XYZ values from the previous tutorial.
+This tutorial will demonstrate saving and loading persistent data against players, specifically the XYZ values from this previous tutorial.
 You can build an X and Y function instead of an XYZ function by simply omitting the Z variable for each of the steps in the tutorial.

 The two main aspects of this tutorial are the *Set* and *Get* functions:
 * We'll start with the *Set* function that will take data from the Corona game and send it to the backend.